wincent/masochist/content/wiki/GPG key rotation notes.md

 $ gpg --recv-keys 0x62106B56923F3481 0xF962DC1A1941CCC4
 ```

-That will pull the public parts done; we need to get the secret parts out of 1Password:
+That will pull the public parts down; we need to get the secret parts out of 1Password:

 ```
 $ gpg --import 'greg@hurrell.net GPG key 0xF962DC1A1941CCC4 expires 2023-06-11.asc'